 I have nothing to lose in the trial.

-Since I can test Easywp for less than a dollar for 30 days and see if it worth it.
+Since I can test Easywp for less than a dollar for 30 days and see if it is worth it.
 NameCheap Easywp hosting is one of the best cheap WordPress hosting today.
-With $0.01 cent, you can test NameCheap managed WordPress hosting services for a 30-day run.
+With $1, you can test NameCheap-managed WordPress hosting services for a 30-day run.

-I purchased the Easywp starter plan and upgrade CyberNaira from NameCheap shared hosting server to a managed WordPress hosting server in the month of April this year.
+I purchased the Easywp starter plan and upgrade CyberNaira from NameCheap shared hosting server to a managed WordPress hosting server in the month of April 2020.

-But instead of moving to Easywp with guesswork, I decide to run a little experiment and let the data guide my decision.
+But instead of moving to Easywp WordPress hosting with guesswork, I decide to run a little experiment and let the data guide my decision.

 My Littel Web Hosting Performance Experiment…

-I understand that speed is part of what we look for in a web host.
-And the importance of it can never be overemphasized in today’s marketing world.
+I understand that speed is part of web hosting.
+And the importance of speed can never be overemphasized in today’s marketing world.